What Is Nut Milk? A Lactose-Free Milk Alternative

 Dairy has problems, but it also has nutrients.
 Every package with "almond milk" written across its panel doesn't automatically qualify as a legitimate lactose-free dairy alternative.
 It has to have the nuts first.
 When you reference an almond milk nutrition panel and see 1g of protein, this is NOT a true dairy alternative.
 Almonds have protein.
 By extension, the competitive product you are looking at is likely not made with many nuts at all!

-Elmhurst's almond milk – as one example of broader promise of our plant-based options – has 5g protein per serving and is made with up to 4x as many nuts as other leading brands.
-If you are looking to augment your omega-3 intake, opt for Elmhurst’s walnut milk, which offers 1400mg ALA omega-3s in a single cup.
+One example of the broader promise of our plant-based options, Elmhurst Unsweetened Milked Almonds™, has two ingredients, 5g protein per serving, and is made with up to 4x as many nuts as other leading brands.
+If you are looking to augment your omega-3 intake, opt for Elmhurst’s unsweetened walnut milk, which offers 1400mg ALA omega-3s in a single cup.

 Nutrition, sustainability, taste – these are all reasons to swap dairy, like Elmhurst did, and try something new!